 The final dimension to be discussed is purpose in life.
-Ryff and Singer (2008) define purpose in life as comprising beliefs that there is purpose and meaning to life, which in turn give rise to goal setting and a sense of directedness.
+Ryff and Singer (2008) define purpose in life as comprising beliefs that give one the feeling that there is purpose and meaning to life and having goals and a sense of directedness.
 This mirrors Steger's (2013) description of meaning in life as being made up of cognitive and motivational aspects.
-For Steger (2013), the cognitive aspects are comprised of people's comprehension of the world around them whereas the motivational aspects are related to one's investment in a self-concordant purpose.
+The cognitive aspects are "comprised of people's comprehension of the world around them" (Steger, 2013, p.
+1) whereas the motivational aspects are related to one's "investment in a self-concordant purpose" (Steger, 2013, p.
+1).
 It is the former aspect of purpose that Pagan practice contributes to most clearly and that will be discussed here.

 Steger argues that "the goals people develop are most beneficial when they arise naturally from the unique ways they comprehend life; when the cognitive component of meaning provides the springboard for the motivational component" (p.
-166), suggesting that the broader, cognitive aspect of meaning in life can also influence the narrower, motivational aspect.
+2), suggesting that the broader, cognitive aspect of meaning in life can also influence the narrower, motivational aspect.

 There is a wealth of evidence demonstrating a link between religiosity/spirituality and positive mental health outcomes (e.g., Joshanloo, 2011; Koenig, 2009).
-More recently, research suggests that this link can be explained in terms of the capacity of religiosity/spirituality to imbue life with meaning.
-Ivtzan et al. (2013) found spirituality, either individually or in conjunction with religiosity, positively correlated with participants' sense of meaning in life.
-Steger and Frazier (2005) found that over 90% of the relationship between religiosity/spirituality and well-being could be accounted for by treating meaning in life as a mediator, and Khumalo et al. (2014) found similar results with a South African sample.
+More recently, research suggests this link can be explained in terms of the capacity of religiosity/spirituality to imbue life with meaning.
+Ivtzan, Chan, Gardner, and Prashar (2011) found spirituality, either individually or in conjunction with religiosity, positively correlated with participants' sense of meaning in life.
+Steger and Fraiser (2005) found that over 90% of the relationship between religiosity/spirituality and well-being could be accounted for by treating meaning in life as a mediator, and Khumalo, Wissing, and Schutte (2014) found similar results with a South African sample.
 Although this research did not include Pagan participants, it is likely that Paganism confers the same benefits on practitioners.

 A key part of the Pagan cosmology is "the Wheel of the year"; a metaphor for the cycle of death and rebirth seen in the changing of the seasons (Berger, 1999; Magliocco, 2004; Starhawk, 1989).
-The wheel of the year is made of up of eight "Sabbats," or holy days, four of which fall on the solstices and equinoxes and four of which fall on fixed days in between (see Figure 2).
-The celebration of these sabbats can imbue practitioners with the feeling that there is structure and purpose to life.
-There are a number of metaphors applied to the wheel of the year, such as the story of Demeter and Persephone, or the story of the Oak King and Holly King.
+The wheel of the year is made of up of eight 'Sabbats', or holy days, four of which fall on the solstices and equinoxes and four of which fall on fixed days in between (see figure 2.)
+The celebration of these sabbats can imbue practitioners with the feeling that there is purpose and meaning to life.
+There are a number of metaphors applied to the wheel of the year, such as the story of Demeter and Persephone, or the story of the Oak king and Holly king.
 The most common myth depicts the Earth as a Goddess and plant life as the God whose role is that of son and consort.
-He is born at Yule, is joined with the Goddess at Beltane, reaches his peak at the summer solstice, and dies at Samhain to be reborn again (Magliocco, 2004).
+He is born at Yule, is joined with the Goddess at Beltane, reaches his peak at the summer solstice, and dies at Samhain to be reborn again.
+(Magliocco, 2004, p.
+106).